Odometer Rollback: How to Spot and Prevent Odometer Fraud

 Embrace Accurate, Real-time Monitoring of Employee Mileage and Locations.

 Before we get to the gist of this article, let’s get the basics out of the way.
-Why is the vehicle’s odometer so important?
+Why is a vehicle’s odometer reading so important?

-The answer is simple: an odometer reading shows the mileage a vehicle has clocked since it left the manufacturer’s doors.
+The answer is simple: an odometer reading tracks the total miles a car has been driven throughout its lifetime.
 It’s a good indicator of wear and tear on a car.
 The higher the mileage, the greater the wear on a vehicle’s components.
 Consequently, a high-mileage vehicle is worth much less than an identical low-mileage model.

-Other important factors impact a vehicle’s worth.
-The car’s previous accident and maintenance history records are important when calculating car value.
+Additionally, the car’s previous accident and maintenance history records are taken into account when calculating car value.

 What Is A Car Odometer, And How Does It Work?

-An odometer is a device that clocks the distance a vehicle travels.
-Keep in mind that the odometer logs every mile the car travels in forward and reverse gear.
-The odometer can be mechanical or digital.
+An odometer is a mechanical or digital device that clocks the distance a vehicle travels.
+The odometer logs every mile the car travels in forward and reverse gear.

 Traditional, Mechanical, Or Analog Odometers

 Mechanical odometers, or traditional odometers, were all the rage until the early 2000s.
-These days, you won’t find a new vehicle model with this type of odometer.
+These days, you won’t find any newer vehicle models with this type of odometer.

 Digital Odometer